Waste Classification - Newcastle

 • pH, electrical conductivity, and moisture content

-Waste Classification Reports
+Waste Classification Reports (EPA-Compliant)

-• Site and material description
+• Site description and waste type

-• Sampling rationale and methodology
+• Sampling strategy and lab results

 • ENM (Excavated Natural Material)

-• General solid waste (putrescible/non-putrescible)
+• General Solid Waste (putrescible/non-putrescible)

-• Restricted solid waste
+• Restricted Solid Waste

-• Hazardous waste
+• Hazardous Waste

-Newcastle Projects We Support
+Common Newcastle Projects We Support

-• Basement digs and demolition projects
+• Basement and site excavations

-• Soil stockpiles requiring off-site disposal
+• Soil stockpile disposal

 Why Choose Confluence Environmental?